skilldrick/easy6502/index.markdown

 Labels just mark certain points in a program so we can return to them later.
 After the label we decrement `X`, and then compare it to the value `$02`.
 [`CPX`](http://www.obelisk.demon.co.uk/6502/reference.html#CPX) compares the
 value in the `X` register with another value.
-If the two values are the same, the `Z` flag is set to `1`, otherwise it is set to `0`.
+If the two values are equal, the `Z` flag is set to `1`, otherwise it is set to `0`.

-The next line, `BNE decrement`, will shift execution to the decrement label if the `Z` flag is set to `1`, otherwise it does nothing and we reach the end of the program.
+The next line, `BNE decrement`, will shift execution to the decrement label if the `Z` flag is set to `0` (meaning that the two values in the `CPX` comparison were not equal), otherwise it does nothing and we reach the end of the program.

 The disassembly of this program looks like this: